Tottenham are closing in on the signing of Timo Werner on loan from RB Leipzig, with the former Chelsea forward set for a return to England’s capital.

 Cudicini made 216 appearances for Chelsea in all competitions and won four domestic cups, though spent the majority of his latter career with the club as a back-up option.

 He signed for Tottenham on a free transfer in 2009 and made 37 appearances across three seasons before finishing his career in MLS with LA Galaxy.

-Chelsea gambled on the signing of Eidur Gudjohnsen from second tier Bolton in 2000 and it proved a fine acquisition for the club pre-Abramovich, the forward a classy and creative talent who spent six successful years at Stamford Bridge.
+Chelsea gambled on the signing of Eidur Gudjohnsen from second-tier Bolton in 2000 and it proved a fine acquisition for the club pre-Abramovich, with the forward a classy and creative talent who spent six successful years at Stamford Bridge.

-The Icelandic international formed an impressive partnership with Jimmy Floyd Hasselbaink during his early years with the club, scoring a combined 52 goals during a brilliant 2000/01 season, the guile of Gudjohnsen perfectly complimenting the thunderous power of the Dutchman.
+The Icelandic international formed an impressive partnership with Jimmy Floyd Hasselbaink during his early years with the club, scoring a combined 52 goals during a brilliant 2000/01 season, as the guile of Gudjohnsen perfectly complimented the thunderous power of the Dutchman.

-He remained a central figure following the arrival of Jose Mourinho, winning back-to-back Premier League titles under the ‘Special One’ and scoring 78 goals in 262 appearances in all competitions across his time with the Blues.
+He remained a central figure following the arrival of Jose Mourinho and won back-to-back Premier League titles under the ‘Special One’, scoring 78 goals in 262 appearances in all competitions across his time with the Blues.

 Eidur Gudjohnsen, though 😍🚀

 Would he get into the current Chelsea XI?pic.twitter.com/coul3ETeUK